 - Five starting T&T solos: Battle School, Buffalo Castle (the first solo RPG adventure ever published for any game), Sea of Mystery, Sorcerer Solitaire, and Goblin Lake Deluxe.

 - Three mid-level T&T solos: Agent of Death, Naked Doom, and Sewers of Oblivion.

 - Three killer T&T solos: Arena of Khazan, Deathtrap Equalizer Dungeon, and perhaps the most fondly remembered of all the solos, Michael A. Stackpole’s City of Terrors.

 - New in this revival!
 Elven Lords Deluxe, Mike Stackpole’s 1990 follow-up to City of Terrors, in an expanded edition with new art by Liz Danforth.
-(If you bought this offer during its original September 2018 run, you automatically receive Elven Lords on your Wizard’s Cabinet download page and in your DriveThruRPG Library.)
+(If you bought this offer during its original September 2018 run, you automatically received Elven Lords on your Wizard’s Cabinet download page and in your DriveThruRPG Library.)

 - The latest and greatest version of the rules, the complete 386-page Deluxe Tunnels & Trolls core rulebook (2015), plus the Deluxe GM Screen.